HL7/US-Core/source/pages/_includes/us-core-practitionerrole-intro.md

 **Profile specific implementation guidance:**

-* The PractitionerRole.endpoint is where the [Direct address] is included.
+* The PractitionerRole.endpoint is where a [Direct address] may be represented.
 * Clients can request servers return the Practitioner resource and Endpoint resources by using `_include`.
 See [Quick Start].

 #### Examples